Arts & Entertainment, Business

-Meet your new instructor: chairman and CEO of The Walt Disney Company, Bob Iger.
+Meet your new instructor: CEO of The Walt Disney Company, Bob Iger.
 In his introduction, Bob talks about what he’s learned from great teachers and what he wants to share with you.

 Topics include: Introduction